paradime-io/paradime-dbt-movie-challenge/README.md

 ![crowd_scores](https://github.com/paradime-io/paradime-dbt-movie-challenge/blob/movie-sperry-classy-org/images/viz/thats_a_wrap/crowd_scores.png?raw=true)

-There is no accounting for good taste, but this analysis has alleviated some of my initial concerns.
+There is no accounting for good taste, but this analysis has at least alleviated some of my initial concerns.

 ## Conclusions